 Many of these affect the heart, lungs, and vascular or circulatory organs for the most part.
-Some individuals have a few of these diseases all at once.
+Additionally, some individuals have a few of these diseases all at once.

-In some cases, one leads to the other … they are interrelated.
-Extra care should be taken to avoid exposure to anything that threatens one’s health and wellbeing.
+In some cases, one leads to the other–they are interrelated.
+Therefore, extra care should be taken to avoid exposure to anything that threatens one’s health and wellbeing.

 Exercise, making wholesome choices and habits, and good nutrition can go a long way towards investing in a healthy lifestyle.

 It is important to have proper medical care at any stage of life.
-It is even more essential in the presence of so many illnesses that plague us.
+More importantly, it is essential in the presence of so many illnesses that plague us.

 As we go through the dreadful COVID-19 pandemic, we all must take the necessary precautions to protect ourselves and others.
 It is even more critical for so many who have underlying medical conditions.

 Let us be mindful of others in our pathway to ensure we do not jeopardize their health and wellbeing in any way.